Most and least educated states in America

 Each year, around 50 million young Americans attend public elementary and secondary schools, according to the National Center for Education Statistics, making the country's educational system one of the farthest-reaching and most impactful government services.
 That said, enrollment has recently seen a slight decline—roughly 49.5 million students enrolled in pre-K through 12th grade in the fall of 2023, a 0.2% decrease from the year before.

 These numbers may drop even further in the coming years.
-Newly instated President Donald Trump has long been vocal about his plans to dismantle the Department of Education, a federal governing body that provides additional funding and oversight of all forms of education across the 50 states.
-Though it remains to be seen whether Trump can actually eliminate the department completely, the potential effects could be devastating for marginalized students—those who are low-income, LGBTQ+, or of color.
+Newly instated President Donald Trump has long been vocal about his plans to dismantle the Department of Education.
+This federal governing body provides additional funding and oversight of all forms of education across the 50 states.
+As of August 2025, those plans have hit a major roadblock in the Senate, where lawmakers from both parties rejected Trump's proposals to cut back on funding for K-12 education and limit the Department of Education.
+Though it remains to be seen whether Trump can actually eliminate the department altogether, the potential effects could be devastating for marginalized students—those who are low-income, LGBTQ+, or of color.

 Because education is handled at the state level—from curricula and budgets to graduation requirements—a standard American education is somewhat hard to define.
-Formal academic education is one of the ways children and young adults obtain the information needed to seek individual enrichment.
+Formal academic education is one way children and young adults obtain the information needed to seek individual enrichment.
 Moreover, the social interaction inherent in public educational settings helps young people develop the traits and skills needed to thrive in diverse social environments.

-To what extent education influences a person's ability to achieve a satisfactory level of well-being has been a constant matter of discussion among psychologists, sociologists, educators, and philosophers ever since the time of Socrates; however, there is greater consensus about how education affects living conditions.
-To wit, education has a causal relationship with income, housing, public policy, lifestyle, and health care.
-A 2024 report from the National Center for Education Statistics found that higher education attainment correlated with higher employment rates and higher median wages among 25- to 34-year-olds.
-Young Americans are taking note—the same report pointed out that while just 34% of 25- to 29-year-olds had obtained bachelor's degrees in 2013, the rate had risen to 40% by 2023.
+To what extent education influences a person's ability to achieve a satisfactory level of well-being has been a constant discussion among psychologists, sociologists, educators, and philosophers ever since the time of Socrates; however, there is greater consensus about how education affects living conditions.
+Education has a causal relationship with income, housing, public policy, lifestyle, and health care.
+According to April 2025 data from the Bureau of Labor Statistics, the median weekly earnings for someone with a bachelor's degree or higher reached $1,754 in the first quarter of 2025, compared to the median weekly earnings of $743 for those without a high school diploma.
+Meanwhile, a February 2025 report from the National Association of Colleges and Employers predicted that new college grads will earn an average starting salary of $68,680 in 2025.

 How does your state stack up?
 Read on to discover which states are the most educated in the U.S.